Australian Open: Andy Murray’s emotion after beating Basilashvili and advancing at the Australian Open | VIDEO | NCZD | SPORTS

 Now, the motivated Scottish athlete is getting ready to face the Japanese Taro Daniel (ATP: 120), in the round of the 32nd finals of the Australian Open.
 Although the road is long to dream of a title, Murray is confident of having a good role in the first Grand Slam of the year.

 It’s amazing to be back.
 It’s been three, four hard years.
-I have worked very hard to be here again.
+I have worked very hard to be here once more.
 I played many times on this court and the atmosphere has been incredible.
 I always received fantastic support.
 I even thought that here, potentially, I would play my last game, but it is good to come back and win.
 I can not ask for more”, he explained.

 I would love to go far here, if possible.
-It’s been something I couldn’t get in the slams since I came back from injury and it motivates me.
+It’s been something I mightn’t get in the slams since I came back from injury and it motivates me.
 I hope it continues to improve.
 I have shown my best tennis here, being comfortable and I hope to continue doing well”, said Andy Murray, who failed to win any of the five Australian Open finals he played.

 .